ParvinAlasgar/FreshCart-LandingPage/README.md

 # FreshCart-LandingPage

-## This is a web panding page application.
+## This is a web landing page application.

 ![screenshot](./assets/images/screenshot.png)